Prompt Engineering

 Class Format

-The class will be half lecture, half work time on a computer.
+The class will be a third lecture, a third discussion, and a third work time on a computer.
 You should definitely bring a laptop computer to class every day.

 Schedule